-There can be no doubt that God does want His people to influence His world.
-This is clear by the aggressive and loving marching orders given in Matthew 28:19 and Acts 1:8.
-As we consider the progressive revelation of God, it is interesting to note how He worked in people before the time of Christ.
-We refer to this as the Old Testament (OT) or "before Christ" (BC), and mark it as a time of the progressive revelation of God to man.
+There can be no doubt that God does want His people to influence His world by the orders given in Matthew 28:19 and Acts 1:8.
+As we consider the progressive revelation of God to man, we see in this session, how sin entered our world.

 We begin with the story of the forbidden fruit in the Garden of Eden.
-Genesis 3

 La serpiente era más astuta que cualquiera de los animales del campo que el SEÑOR Dios había hecho.
 Y dijo a la mujer: "¿Conque Dios les ha dicho: "No comerán de ningún árbol del huerto"?".
 2La mujer respondió a la serpiente: "Del fruto de los árboles del huerto podemos comer; 3pero del fruto del árbol que está en medio del huerto, Dios ha dicho: "No comerán de él, ni lo tocarán, para que no mueran"".
 4Y la serpiente dijo a la mujer: "Ciertamente no morirán.
 5Pues Dios sabe que el día que de él coman, se les abrirán los ojos y ustedes serán como Dios, conociendo el bien y el mal".
 6Cuando la mujer vio que el árbol era bueno para comer, y que era agradable a los ojos, y que el árbol era deseable para alcanzar sabiduría, tomó de su fruto y comió.
 También dio a su marido que estaba con ella, y él comió.

 Now the serpent was more crafty than any other beast of the field that the LORD God had made.
 He said to the woman, "Did God actually say, 'You shall not eat of any tree in the garden'?"
 2And the woman said to the serpent, "We may eat of the fruit of the trees in the garden, 3but God said, 'You shall not eat of the fruit of the tree that is in the midst of the garden, neither shall you touch it, lest you die."
 4But the serpent said to the woman, "You will not surely die.
 5For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil."
 6So when the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate.